vstile/vstile/README.md

 # Vittorio Stile &mdash; @vstile

 ## 😎 About Me
-I am Vittorio Stile, Chartered Engineer, Ph.D.
-Fellow, M.Sc.
-"Cum Laude" in Business Engineering and B.Sc. in Industrial Engineering.
-I work mainly as Innovation Manager, Product Manager, UX Designer with focus on User Experience for Mobile Devices and Human-Machine Interface.
-I also work as professor for the Industry 4.0 teaching mainly Human-Machine Interaction and Blockchain.
+Hey there!
+I’m Vittorio Stile, a Chartered Engineer and a massive IT enthusiast.
+I’ve got a Ph.D. in the works, an M.Sc. in Business Engineering "Cum Laude," and a B.Sc. in Industrial Engineering under my belt.
+I spend my days juggling roles as an Innovation Manager, Product Manager, and UX Designer, with a keen focus on making mobile devices and human-machine interfaces as user-friendly as possible.
+Besides all that techy stuff, I teach courses on Industry 4.0, diving deep into Human-Machine Interaction and Blockchain.

+What really revs my engine?
+Innovating and optimizing every sector I touch.
+I’m all about building lasting, win-win partnerships with the companies I work with—not just racking up a long list of clients.
+Let’s make something great together!

 ## 📝 Medium Writer &mdash; [@vstile](https://medium.com/@vstile)
 I am an amateur writer.
 I enjoy learning and writing about tech and innovation (but not limited to) and sharing my experiences as Engineer.
 Check out my latest articles!